 Know Your Rights

-- Sets rules and limits on who is allowed to receive and or see your health information
+- Sets rules and limits on who has permission to see your health records.

 Protect Your Medical Privacy

 - Read the fine print on medical authorization forms.
 Check for clauses that release your medical information.

 - Request a copy of your medical records so you know what's in them.

 Report Medical Privacy Violations